 Checking your blood pressure at home is an important part of managing high blood pressure.
 Find out how to use home monitors accurately.By Mayo Clinic Staff

-Checking your blood pressure at home is an important part of managing high blood pressure (hypertension).
+Checking blood pressure at home is an important part of managing high blood pressure (hypertension).

-The American Heart Association (AHA) and other organizations recommend that anyone with high blood pressure monitor his or her blood pressure at home.
-Home monitoring can help you keep tabs on your blood pressure in a familiar setting, make certain your medication is working, and alert you and your doctor to potential health complications.
+The American Heart Association (AHA) and other organizations recommend that people with high blood pressure monitor their blood pressure at home.
+Regularly checking blood pressure at home helps your care providers determine if treatment is working.

-Blood pressure monitors are available widely and without a prescription, so home monitoring is an easy step toward improving your condition.
-Before you start, it's important to know the right technique and to find a good home blood pressure monitor and to use it correctly.
+Home blood pressure monitors are available widely and without a prescription.
+But it's important to know how to find a good home blood pressure monitor and to use it correctly.

 Monitoring your blood pressure at home can:

 - Help with early diagnosis.
-Self-monitoring can help your doctor diagnose high blood pressure earlier than if you have only occasional blood pressure readings in a medical office.
-Home monitoring is especially important if you have elevated blood pressure or another condition that could contribute to high blood pressure, such as diabetes or kidney problems.
+Self-monitoring can help your health care provider diagnose high blood pressure earlier than if you have only occasional blood pressure readings in a medical office.
+Home monitoring is especially important for people with elevated blood pressure or another condition that could contribute to high blood pressure, such as diabetes or kidney problems.

 - Help track your treatment.
 The only way to know whether your lifestyle changes or medications are working is to check your blood pressure regularly.
-Monitoring blood pressure changes at home can help you and your doctor make decisions about your treatment, such as adjusting dosages or changing medications.
+Monitoring blood pressure changes at home can help you and your care provider make decisions about treatment, such as adjusting dosages or changing medications.

 - Encourage better control.
-Self-monitoring can give you a stronger sense of responsibility for your health.
-You may feel even more motivated to control your blood pressure with an improved diet, physical activity and proper medication use.
+Self-monitoring can give you a stronger sense of control over your health.
+Self-monitoring might help you feel more motivated to control your blood pressure with improved diet, physical activity and proper medication use.

 - Cut your health care costs.
-Self-monitoring might decrease your number of visits to your doctor or clinic.
+Self-monitoring might help cut down on medical visits.

-- Check if your blood pressure differs outside the doctor's office.
-Some people experience spikes in blood pressure due to anxiety associated with seeing a doctor (white coat hypertension).
-Other people have normal blood pressure at a clinic but elevated pressure elsewhere (masked hypertension).
+- Check if your blood pressure differs outside a medical office.
+Some people have spikes in blood pressure due to nervousness during a medical visit (white coat hypertension).
+Other people whose blood pressure is OK at a clinic have higher blood pressure elsewhere (masked hypertension).
 Monitoring blood pressure at home can help determine if you have true high blood pressure.

 Not everyone can track blood pressure at home.
-If you have an irregular heartbeat, home blood pressure monitors might not give you an accurate reading.
+For those with irregular heartbeats, home blood pressure monitors might not give an accurate reading.

 Most pharmacies, medical supply stores and some websites sell home blood pressure monitors.
-An automatic or electronic device is recommended.
-Discuss the choices with your doctor so that you pick the monitor that's best for your situation.
+Experts recommend an automatic or electronic device.
+Your health care provider can help you pick the monitor that's best for you.

 - Inflatable cuff.
-The cuff's inner layer fills with air and squeezes your arm.
+The cuff's inner layer fills with air and squeezes the arm.
 The cuff's outer layer has a fastener to hold the cuff in place.
-Heart rate and blood flow are automatically calculated by measuring the changes in the motion of your artery as the blood flows through while the cuff deflates.
+The device calculates heart rate and blood flow by measuring the changes in the motion of the artery as the blood flows through while the cuff deflates.

 - Gauge for readouts.
-Some blood pressure monitors can take multiple readings and report the averages.
+Some blood pressure monitors can take several readings and report the averages.

 Digital monitors that are fitted on the upper arm are generally the most accurate.